MFA

 Year two

-You’ll develop a second Independent Research Project and continue to receive individual tutorials.
+You’ll develop a second Independent Research Project and continue to receive group and individual tutorials.

 This year your teaching is mainly delivered in the form of monthly intensive student-led workshops, which look in-depth at current artistic and cultural themes drawn from students’ interests.